pinterest/tiered-storage/ts-consumer/README.md

 ## Configuration
 The consumer can be configured the same way as a regular Kafka consumer.
 In addition, the following properties can be set:
 1. `tiered.storage.mode`: The consumption mode.
 It can be one of the following values: `KAFKA_PREFERRED`, `KAFKA_ONLY`, `TIERED_STORAGE_PREFERRED`, `TIERED_STORAGE_ONLY`.
-2. `kafka.cluster.id`: This is supplied by the user to identify the Kafka cluster, mainly for metrics purposes.
+2. `kafka.cluster.id`: This is supplied by the user to identify the Kafka cluster that the consumer is reading from.
+This is used to determine the S3 prefix to read from, and should match the cluster ID supplied by the segment uploader.
 3. `offset.reset.policy`: This can be `EARLIEST`, `LATEST`, or `NONE`.
 Only setting this to `EARLIEST` will result in the consumer falling back to reading from S3 if an offset is out of range in Kafka.
 Setting it to `NONE` will result in the consumer throwing an exception if an offset is out of range in Kafka.
 Setting it to `LATEST` will result in the consumer resetting offsets to latest in Kafka if an offset is out of range in Kafka.
 4. `storage.service.endpoint.provider.class`: The fully qualified class name of the class that provides the backing filesystem's endpoints for tiered storage consumption.
+5. `storage.service.endpoint.s3.prefix.entropy.num.bits`: The number of bits of entropy to use for prefixing S3 keys.
+Make sure to set this to the same value as the segment uploader's equivalent config in order to allow the consumer to read from the correct S3 location.
+More details on prefix entropy can be found in the [ts-segment-uploader README](../ts-segment-uploader/README.md).

 ## Usage
 The consumer can be used the same way as a regular Kafka consumer.
 There are API gaps that are actively being addressed.